 Master SPAT Shellfish Gardener - Cedar Beach Creek ($150/yr.)

-Entitles you to one year of admission to monthly workshops, mailings on SPAT activities, training and use of aquaculture gear, training in the Community Hatchery/Nursery operations, access to your shellfish garden at Cedar Beach including 1000 oyster seed. *The Marine Center is closed Saturday & Sunday to SPAT - there are no exceptions*.
+Entitles you to one year of admission to monthly workshops, mailings on SPAT activities, training and use of aquaculture gear, training in the Community Hatchery/Nursery operations, access to your shellfish garden at Cedar Beach including 1,000 oyster seed.

 Ambassador SPAT Shellfish Gardener - At your own and approved site* ($250/1st year - Renewal fee $155/yr.)

-Homeowners wishing to grow oysters at their own dock through our program need to secure a License to Collect and Possess from the DEC.
-Once you receive your license, you can mail a copy along with your SPAT application and you can receive your 1,000 oyster seed (application found here).
-The waters must be certified "open" to be allowed to grow, (see map here).
+Homeowners wishing to grow oysters at their own dock through our program need to secure a License to Collect and Possess from the DEC*Available only in certified waters - click here to check your address.
+The license is free, valid for one year and needs to be renewed annually.
 All seed, equipment and training is included. *Must have dock or bulkhead to secure gear to*.
-DEC permit is valid for 1 year and must be renewed annually.
-Renewals need annual report found here.

 Sustaining SPAT Member ($100)